cycloid-community-catalog/stack-pipeline-synced/README.md

 The pipeline will run a periodical job which will list all your organization projects.
 For each project using Cycloid CLI, the job will check if all environments pipelines are up-to-date from the pipeline template contained in the stack.

+If some pipelines are not up-to-date it will send a Cycloid event.